ShiwanaGhai/resnet-implementation/README.md

 Justification: Good for class imbalance.
 Custom Metrics: Balanced Accuracy + F1 Score
 Justification: Essential for imbalanced data.
-#  Pneumonia Detection with ResNet-50 & Focal Loss
+#  Pneumonia Detection with ResNet-50.

 This project fine-tunes a ResNet-50 model to detect pneumonia using chest X-ray images from the PneumoniaMNIST dataset.
 It includes data augmentation, custom loss (Focal Loss), and evaluation using custom metrics (Balanced Accuracy, F1 Score, AUC).

 ---